OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 ##### Create Data Output model

 The data output is the data that is returned by the API endpoint.
-For the `StockHistorical` example, this would look like the following:
+For the `EquityHistorical` example, this would look like the following:

 ```python